natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

      ('R2', 'Eth0/1'): ('SW2', 'Eth0/11'),
      ('R3', 'Eth0/0'): ('SW1', 'Eth0/3')}

-If there is no such connection, such message is displayed:
+If there is no such connection, the following message is printed:

 .. code:: python

     In [13]: t.delete_link(('R5', 'Eth0/0'), ('R3', 'Eth0/2'))
-    There is no such connection
+    There is no such link

 Task 22.1c
 ~~~~~~~~~~~~~

-Change Topology class from task 22.1b.
+Copy the Topology class from task 22.1b and modify it.

-Add delete_node() method that removes all connections with specified device.
-If there is no such device, message "There is no such device" is displayed.
+Add a delete_node method that deletes all connections to the specified device.
+If there is no such device, the message "There is no such device" is printed.

 Topology creation: